lizziewilliams09/KP-Index-Analysis/README.md

   * Exploratory data analysis: histograms, scatterplots, bar charts, heatmaps
   * Statistical tests: Mann-Whitney U, Pearson & Spearman correlations, regression analysis
-  * Visualizations and insights on how solar events influence the Kp Index
+  * Visualizations and insights on how solar events influence the Kp Index All graphs and analysis are already included, so you can view the results directly without rerunning the notebook.
 * **`README.md`** - This file, describing the project.

 ## Requirements